lyteword/chspurgeon-tod/volume-3/psalm-75.md

 **Verse 4.**

-1\.Who spoke to them? *I.*
+1\.
+Who spoke to them? *I.*

-2\.Who were they? *Fools, wicked.*
+2\.
+Who were they? *Fools, wicked.*

-3\.What did you say?
+3\.
+What did you say?

-4\.What was the good of it?
+4\.
+What was the good of it?
 Or, Rebuke of sin, a duty.

 **Verse 4.** The unhallowed trio:—wickedness, folly, pride.